Marcellus Wiley: College career

 At Columbia University, Wiley played tailback, defensive end, and kick returner for the Lions.
 Starting as running back his freshman and sophomore years, he converted to defensive end in his senior season, recording 63 tackles (17 for loss), 6.5 sacks, eight pass breakups and three blocked field goals.
-As a team captain, he helped lead the team to an 8-2 season, the Lions' most wins since 1945.
+As a team captain, he helped lead the Lions to an 8–2 season, the team's most wins since 1945.
 Wiley was a first-team All-American and All-Ivy League pick, and graduated from Columbia in 1997 with a degree in sociology.

 Professional career

-He was selected with the 52nd pick of the second round of the 1997 NFL Draft out of Columbia University by the Buffalo Bills.
+He was selected with the 52nd overall pick in the second round of the 1997 NFL draft out of Columbia University by the Buffalo Bills.

 Wiley started his professional career primarily as a situational pass rusher, recording nine sacks through his first three years.
 In 2000, Wiley underwent disc-repair surgery, missing the preseason.
 However, when Hall-of-Famer Bruce Smith left for the Washington Redskins, Wiley replaced him at defensive end for the Bills, making the opening day roster.

 He was selected to the AFC Pro Bowl team in 2001 as a Charger.